YannickCeulemans1/YannickCeulemans1.github.io/reset-to-previous-commit.md

 Now when you do your next commit, you do so just as you would with one exception.
 When pushing the commit use the `--force` flag.
 This will delete the commits done after the current branch before resetting.

-!> **Caution!:** This can't be reversed!
-Your commits after the commit you resetted will be lost!
+!> **Caution!** This can't be reversed!
+Your commits after the commit you reset will be lost!

 #### To summarize:
 - Run: `git reset --hard [commit]`